 - Additional Resources & Related Articles

-There are three reports located under the Sales tab: Summary, Analytics, and Transactions.
+There are three reports located under the Sales tab: Summary, Analytics, Transactions, and Top Performers.

 The Sales Summary provides affiliates a look at their gross versus net sales for a single nickname account or for all of their accounts.
 Affiliates can view the data for 7-days, 30 days, 60-days, or 90-days.
 This data used to make this report can be downloaded in a CSV file as well.
 NOTE: The Sales report suite is the same under both the Affiliate and Seller tab.
 It is included in both locations to alleviate any confusion.